The 11th Annual Future of the Ocean Symposium and Champions of the Ocean

 * Creating Inundation Awareness: Flood Elevation Monitoring in Northeast Monmouth County was completed by Paone, Donovan, Guarino and Jezycki under the guidance of UCI marine scientist and MU Professor Jim Nickles.
 The work was supported with funding from the UCI Marine Science and Policy Initiative.
-(Click here to read abstract and here for related video.)
+(Read the Creating Inundation Awareness abstract and watch the Creating Inundation Awareness related video.)

 *Characteristics of Eastern Oyster (Crassostrea Virginica) Populations in the Upper East River, N.Y., assessed the population of the organisms on the waterway’s Bronx side, where overfishing and pollution once caused their numbers to dwindle.
 Dr. Tiffany Medley of Monmouth University Department of Biology served as faculty mentor for student researchers Megan O’Donnell, Amanpreet S. Singh, Chelsea Soriano and Rebecca Klee.
 The project was supported with UCI Heidi Lynn Sculthorpe and Marine Science and Policy Initiative grants.
-(Click here to read abstract and here for related video.)
+(Read the Characteristics of Eastern Oyster abstract and watch the Characteristics of Eastern Oyster video.)

 * Investigation of the Interaction of Halogenated Polyaromatic Hydrocarbons with BSA and the Analysis of PAHs Levels in Whale Pond Brook studied the presence and interaction of pollutants in the nearby water body.
 Dr. Shirley Crenshaw of the Department of Chemistry and Physics served as faculty mentor to student researchers Caroline Krata, Zoeb Mohammedshah and Stephanie Towle.
 The work was supported by Johnson & Johnson and a UCI Heidi Lynn Sculthorpe grant.
-(Click here to read abstract.)
+(Read the Investigation of the Interaction abstract)

 * Is the Invasive Asian Shore Crab (Hemigrapsus Sanguineus) Expanding into Upper Barnegat Bay? investigated whether the organisms are now present in the area of Bay Head and Mantoloking.
 School of Science Interim Dean John A. Tiedemann served as faculty mentor to student researchers Emily Cristiano, Kylie Johnson, Kristen Ranges and Jeffrey Webb.
-The project received funding support from the UCI Marine Science and Policy Initiative and Santander Universities (Click here to read abstract and here for related video.)
+The project received funding support from the UCI Marine Science and Policy Initiative and Santander Universities (Read the Invasive Asian Shore Crab abstract and watch the Invasive Asian Shore Crab video.)

 * Understanding the Physiology and Behavior of Angled and Air-Exposed Striped Bass Using a Rapid Assessment Approach produced information that could help develop recommendations for recreational fishermen to safely release the fish back into the wild.
 Tiedemann served as faculty mentor to student researchers Cristiano, Johnson, Ranges and Webb.
-The project received funding support from the UCI Marine Science and Policy Initiative, a Heidi Lynn Sculthorpe Research Grant, Santander Universities and the Berkeley Striper Club (Click here to read abstract and here for related video.)
+The project received funding support from the UCI Marine Science and Policy Initiative, a Heidi Lynn Sculthorpe Research Grant, Santander Universities and the Berkeley Striper Club (Read the Understanding the Physiology … abstract and watch the Understanding the Physiology … video)